2026 Wisconsin elections: Executive

-All of Wisconsin's partisan executive offices will be up for election in November 2026 with partisan primaries held on August 11.
+All of Wisconsin's partisan executive offices will be up for election in November 2026, with partisan primaries held on August 11.

 Governor

 Incumbent Democratic governor Tony Evers, first elected in 2018, has announced that he will not run for re-election.
 This will be the first open seat gubernatorial election in Wisconsin since 2010.
+In the general election, the Democratic nominee is David Crowley, the Milwaukee County executive, and the Republican nominee is Tom Tiffany, U.S. representative for Wisconsin's 7th congressional district.